 We introduced a programme of school reading clubs in 2017 which have proved to be a very successful way of reaching children in remote areas.
-The children start the session with energising activities, they then move onto a carefully selected story, and as it unfolds they’re encouraged to participate through drama, crafts and creative writing.
-These clubs help participating primary schools maximise the potential of their resources, and act as a stepping stone to their involvement in the imminent (2018) launch of our school library development programme.
+The children start each session with energising activities, then move on to a carefully selected story, and as it unfolds they’re encouraged to participate through drama, crafts and creative writing.
+These clubs help participating primary schools to maximise the potential of their resources, and acted as a stepping stone to their involvement in the Lesotho launch of our school library development programme.

 Moso Ranoosi – Lesotho Reading Club Project Officer

-Moso was born and educated in Malealea, a village in the Mafeteng district in southern Lesotho, where he was a youth leader, volunteering with HIV/AIDS education in local schools.
-He was active in the Adult learning circles and trained local facilitators.
+Moso was born and educated in Malealea, a village in the Mafeteng district in southern Lesotho.
+As a youth leader, he volunteered with HIV/AIDS education in local schools.
+He was also active in adult-learning circles and trained local facilitators.

 Refiloe Khau – Lesotho Project and Reading Club Assistant

 Refiloe was born in Maseru, Lesotho in 1990.
-She went to a local school at Mazenod, Maseru.
-She holds a Diploma in Education Primary from Lesotho College of Education.
-She worked as a Student Teacher at Tlametlu Primary School in 2012.
-She has worked as a Class Teacher at Get Together English Medium School since 2014.
+She went to a local school at Mazenod, Maseru and went on to gain a Diploma in Education Primary from Lesotho College of Education.
+She worked as a student teacher at Tlametlu Primary School in 2012, then as a class teacher at Get Together English Medium School from2014.
 Refiloe joined School Aid in January 2018 to help deliver an expanding reading club programme.